Coverture

 Coverture was a legal doctrine in English common law under which a married woman's legal existence was considered to be merged with that of her husband.
 Upon marriage, she had no independent legal existence of her own, in keeping with society's expectation that her husband was to provide for and protect her.
 Under coverture a woman became a feme covert, whose legal rights and obligations were mostly subsumed by those of her husband.
 An unmarried woman, or feme sole, retained the right to own property and make contracts in her own name.

-Coverture became well-established in the common law for several centuries and was inherited by many other common-law jurisdictions, including the United States.
-According to historian Arianne Chernock, coverture did not apply in Scotland; whether it applied in Wales remains unclear.
+Coverture became well-established in the common law for several centuries and was inherited by common-law jurisdictions.

 After the rise of the women's rights movement in the mid-19th century, coverture came under increasing criticism as oppressive and as hindering women from exercising ordinary property rights or entering professions.
 Coverture was first substantially modified by late-19th-century Married Women's Property Acts passed in various common-law jurisdictions, and was weakened and eventually eliminated by later reforms.
 Certain aspects of coverture (mainly concerned with preventing a wife from unilaterally incurring major financial obligations for which her husband would be liable) survived as late as the 1960s in some states of the United States.